RomiRand/PoapArtBot/README.md

 _Automated drawing interface for poap.art_

 This tool automates the drawing of images (later: text, ...) on the [poap.art website](poap.art).
+Simply drag-and-drop your image on the canvas and start drawing.
+It will approximate the colors to the limited set of 256, so the colors of your image might look a bit different than expected.

 ## Usage
 __I know this is ugly, it's still in development.
 It's just a PoC.__ \